EASTERN STATE HOSPITAL LONG TERM / ACQUIRED BRAIN INJURY - LEXINGTON Kentucky

 Eastern State Hospital Long Term / Acquired Brain Injury - Amenities:

-There are many services offered by Eastern State Hospital Long Term / Acquired Brain Injury and some of them are:
+There are many features offered by Eastern State Hospital Long Term / Acquired Brain Injury and they include:

 - Fixing and maintaining of all apartment fixtures and appliances